SyncfusionExamples/How-to-select-the-items-in-WinUI-TreeView-SfTreeView/README.md

 ## About the sample
 This example illustrates how to select the items in WinUI TreeView (SfTreeView)?

-[WinUI TreeView](https://www.syncfusion.com/winui-controls/treeview) (SfTreeView) allows selecting the items either programmatically or mouse click/touch interactions by setting the [SelectionMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_SelectionMode) property value to other than None.
-The control has different selection modes to perform selection operations as listed as follows.
+[WinUI TreeView](https://www.syncfusion.com/winui-controls/treeview) (SfTreeView) allows selecting the items either programmatically or mouse click/touch interactions by setting the [SelectionMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_SelectionMode) property value to something other than None.
+The control has different selection modes to perform selection operations listed as follows.

 **None:** Allows disabling the selection.

-**Single:** Allows selecting the single item only.
-When clicking on the selected item, selection will not be cleared.
+**Single:** Allows selecting a single item only.
+When clicking on the selected item, the selection is not cleared.
 This is the default value for SelectionMode.

-**SingleDeselect:** Allows selecting the single item only.
-When clicking on the selected item, selection gets cleared.
+**SingleDeselect:** Allows selecting a single item only.
+When clicking on the selected item, the selection gets cleared.

 **Multiple:** Allows selecting more than one item.
-Selection is not cleared when selecting more than one items.
-When clicking on the selected item, selection gets cleared.
+Selection is not cleared, when selecting multiple items.
+When clicking on the selected item, the selection gets cleared.

-**Extended:** Allows to select the multiple items using the common key modifiers.
+**Extended:** Allows selecting the multiple items using the common key modifiers.

 The following code sample explains the single item selection in TreeView.